Carpal Tunnel Decompression – What to expect following surgery

 Follow Up Plan

 We do not routinely need to bring you back to the outpatient clinic following your surgery.
-Following discussion with you we will arrange either a Patient Initiated Follow Up (this enables you to contact us in the three months after the operation if you have any concerns and would like to be seen), or an appointment to see you in the outpatient clinic 6-8 weeks after surgery particularly if you have similar problems affecting the other hand.
+Following discussion with you we will arrange either a Patient Initiated Follow Up (this enables you to contact us in the three months after the operation if you have any concerns and would like to be seen), or an appointment to see you in the outpatient clinic 6 to 8 weeks after surgery particularly if you have similar problems affecting the other hand.
 If you have any concerns or problems before then please contact us as detailed below: